-To exacerbate matters, let us state that the inverse principle is also true: high-level entities should not define low-level ones as well since it is not their responsibility.
-The way out of this logical labyrinth is that high-level entities should define a context for other objects to interpret.
-To properly design the interfaces for adding a new recipe we should not attempt to find a better data format.
-Instead, we need to understand the explicit and implicit contexts that exist in our subject area.
+To make things worse, let us state that the inverse principle is also correct: high-level entities must not define low-level ones as well, since that simply isn't their responsibility.
+The exit from this logical labyrinth is that high-level entities must define a context, which other objects are to interpret.
+To properly design the interfaces for adding a new recipe we shouldn't try to find a better data format; we need to understand what contexts, both explicit and implicit, exist in our subject area.

-We have already identified a localization context.
-There is a set of languages and regions supported by our API, and there are requirements for what partners must provide to make the API work in a new region.
-Specifically, there must be a formatting function to represent beverage volume somewhere in our API code, either internally or within an SDK:
+We have already noted a localization context.
+There is some set of languages and regions we support in our API, and there are the requirements - what exactly partners must provide to make our API work in a new region.
+More specifically, there must be some formatting function to represent beverage volume somewhere in our API code, either internally or within an SDK:

 '''

-110n.volume.format = function(
+l10n.volume.format = function(

 value, language_code, country_code

 ) { ... }

 /

-110n.formatVolume(
+l10n.formatVolume(

 '300ml', 'en', 'UK'

 ) → '300 ml'

-110n.formatVolume(
+l10n.formatVolume(

 '300ml', 'en', 'US'

 ) → '10 fl oz'

 /

 '''

-To ensure our API works correctly with a new language or region, the partner must either define this function or indicate which pre-existing implementation to use through the partner API, like this:
+To make our API work correctly with a new language or region, the partner must either define this function or point which pre-existing implementation to use through the partner API.
+Like this:

 '''

 // Add a general formatting rule

 // for the Russian language

 PUT /formatters/volume/ru

-{

 "template": "{volume} мл"

 }

 // Add a specific formatting rule

 // for the Russian language

 // in the "US" region

 PUT /formatters/volume/ru/US

-// In the US, we need to recalculate
+// in the US, we need to recalculate

-// the number and add a postfix
+// the number, then add a postfix

 "value_transform": {

 "action": "divide",

 "divisor": 30

-}.

 "template": "{volume} ун."

 }

 '''

-so the aforementioned l10n.volume.format function implementation can retrieve the formatting rules for the new language-region pair and utilize them.
+so the above-mentioned 110n.volume.format function implementation might retrieve the formatting rules for the new language-region pair and use them.

-NB: we are well aware that such a simple format is not sufficient to cover real-world localization use cases, and one would either rely on existing libraries or design a sophisticated format for such templating, which takes into account various aspects such as grammatical cases and rules for rounding numbers or allows defining formatting rules in the form of function code.
+NB: we are more than aware that such a simple format isn't enough to cover real-world localization use cases, and one either relies on existing libraries or designs a sophisticated format for such templating, which takes into account such things as grammatical cases and rules of rounding numbers up or allow defining formatting rules in a form of function code.
 The example above is simplified for purely educational purposes.

-Let's address the name and description problem.
-To reduce the coupling level, we need to formalize (probably just for ourselves) a "layout" concept.
-We request the provision of the name and description fields not because we theoretically need them but to present them in a specific user interface.
-This particular UI might have an identifier or a semantic name associated with it:
+Let us deal with the name and description problem then.
+To lower the coupling level there, we need to formalize (probably just to ourselves) a "layout" concept.
+We are asking for providing the name and description fields not because we just need them, but for representing them in some specific user interface.
+This specific UI might have an identifier or a semantic name.

 '''

 GET /v1/layouts/{layout_id}

-{

-"id".

-// Since we will likely have numerous
+"id",

+// We would probably have lots of layouts,

-// layouts, it's better to enable
+// so it's better to enable extensibility

-// extensibility from the beginning
+// from the beginning

 "kind": "recipe_search",

 // Describe every property we require

 // to have this layout rendered properly

 "properties": [{

 // Since we learned that 'name'

 // is actually a title for a search

 // result snippet, it's much more

-// convenient to have an explicit
+// convenient to have explicit

 // 'search_title' instead

 "field": "search_title",

 "view": {

-// A machine-readable description
+// Machine-readable description

 // of how this field is rendered

 "min_length": "5em",

 "max_length": "20em",

 "overflow": "ellipsis"

 }

-}, ....],
+}, ...],

 // Which fields are mandatory

 "required": [

 "search_title",

 "search_description"

 1

 }

 '''

-Thus, the partner can decide which option better suits their needs.
+So the partner may decide, which option better suits them.
 They can provide mandatory fields for the standard layout: